awhileback/awhileback.github.io/_posts/2022-01-24-lets-stop-using-patreon.md

 <br/>
 <hr>

-As I eluded to in a previous post, I have been writing an alternative for Patreon and its media distribution framework.
+As I alluded to in a previous post, I have been writing an alternative for Patreon and its media distribution framework.
 This week it will be posted on Github and I've decided to make it truly free, open-source, no strings attached for content creators.

 Here's why: